standard-schema/standard-schema/packages/spec/README.md

 > Alternatively, you can also copy and paste [the types](https://github.com/standard-schema/standard-schema/blob/main/packages/spec/src/index.ts) into your project.

 After that you can accept any schemas that implement the Standard Schema interface as part of your API.
-We recommend using a generic that extends the `StandardSchema` interface in most cases to be able to infer the type information of the schema.
+We recommend using a generic that extends the `StandardSchemaV1` interface in most cases to be able to infer the type information of the schema.

 ```ts
 import type { StandardSchemaV1 } from "@standard-schema/spec";